bsewp045/Diagrams-Code-Presentation/docs/content.md

 # Motivation

-- Faster than methods that involve manually inserting and editing the images
+- Faster than methods that involve manually inserting and editing images
-- Automatic alignment of the icons and arrows
+- Automatic alignment of icons and arrows
 - Consistency of icons
 - Easy to make updates
-- Easy to monitor changes in the diagram
+- Easy to monitor changes in the diagrams
 - Can be included as part of a project in a github repository as python code

 # Purpose